Assets Admin Setup Guide (Beta)

 -

-Define Standard Dropdown Options: Ensure data consistency across your projects by defining the exact list of options available in standard dropdown fields.
+Define Standard Drop-down Options: Ensure data consistency across your projects by defining the exact list of options available in standard drop-down fields.
 See Configure Default Fields.

 -